FlannyH/GameBoyEmulator/README.md

  - Download or rip the DMG (Original Fat Game Boy) boot rom
  - Create a new folder inside `GameBoyEmulator/GameboyEmulator/` called `bios/`
  - Put the boot rom file into that new folder with the file name `dmg_boot.bin`
+ - For now, you have to specify the ROM path manually in the code: Go to `GameBoyEmulator/GameboyEmulator/src/main.rs` at line 50, and put the full path to your ROM in the `game_boy.insert_cartridge("C:/insert/path/here.gb");`
  - Open a command prompt and navigate to the `GameBoyEmulator/GameboyEmulator/` folder
  - Run the command `cargo run` to run it, or `cargo build` to build it